 WINNING MENTAL HEALTH BENEFITS IN UTAH

-The requirements to qualify for mental health disability benefits in Utah, vary with the type of disorder.
-However, you must have medical documentation showing your mental health affects your ability to function in a 40 hour work week.
+Qualifying for mental health disability benefits in Utah varies with the type of disorder.
+However, you must have medical documentation showing your mental condition prevents you from completing a 40 hour work week.
 Likewise, these problems must exist despite ongoing mental health treatment.

-HIRING CANNON DISABILITY LAW AS YOUR UTAH LEGAL TEAM
+HIRING CANNON DISABILITY LAW AS YOUR LEGAL TEAM

 You can hire the legal team at Cannon Disability Law to help you win SSD and SSI benefits.
 In the past 30 years, we have won thousands of disability cases.
-That amounts to over $100 million in disability benefits for our clients.
+For our clients, we have won over $100 million in disability benefits.
+Let us help you too.